ekfiagbedzi/ekfiagbedzi/README.md

 * **Structured Query Language (SQL)**

-This page contains all the projects I have worked on alone as well as my collaborations Don't hesistate to contact if you want to get in touch.
+This page contains all the projects I have worked on alone as well as my collaborations Please ontact if you want to get in touch.

 * Email : ekfiagbedzi@gmail.com
 * Linkedin: Emmanuel Fiagbedzi Linkedin